serhioms/DisruptorFlow/README.md

 ## Sync Task

 Sync task is descendent of TaskSync.
-Sequential processor start it, wait for the end then start next task in a sequence.
-All synchronous tasks run in one thread.
+Disruptor flow start it, wait for the end then start next task in a sequence.
+All synchronous tasks run in the same thread.

+    public class TestSyncTask extends TaskSync<TestContext> {
+    	int id = tasskIdGenerator.incrementAndGet();

+        @Override
+        public TaskTransition execute(TestContext context) throws Throwable {
+            System.out.printf("%d) Hi from Sync!\n", id);
+            return TaskTransition.Next;
+        }
+    }

 ## Async Task

 Async task is descendent of TaskAsync.
-Sequential processor start then immedeately start next task in a sequence.
+Disruptor flow processor start it then immedeately start next task in a sequence.
 Asynchronous tasks perform in separate threads in parallel of synchronous tasks.

+    public class TestAsyncTask extends TaskAsync<TestContext> {
+    	int id = tasskIdGenerator.incrementAndGet();

+    	@Override
+        public TaskTransition execute(TestContext context) throws Throwable {
+            System.out.printf("%d) Hi from Async!\n", id);
+            return TaskTransition.Next;
+        }
+    }

 ## Flow

-Flow is an object of class TaskFlow.
-Constructor of this class accept exception handler and any amount of sync/async tasks.
+Flow is descendent of class TaskFlow.
+Constructor of this class accept any amount of sync/async tasks.
+Also you can set specific exception handler for the flow.

+	    TaskFlow<TestContext> flow = new TaskFlow<TestContext>(
+	            new TestSyncTask(),
+	            new TestAsyncTask(),
+	            new TestSyncTask());

+## Disruptor Flow

+Disruptor flow is a generic task processor class.
+You have to specify which class to be a context for all your task.
+Also you can set default exception handler (System.out handler predefined).

+	    DisruptorFlow<TestContext> dflow = new DisruptorFlow<TestContext>();
+        ***
+	    dflow.start();
+        ***
+	    dflow.shutdown();

+## Exception Handler

+Exception Handler is a generic class which invokes by disruptor flow processor in case of any exception happen during task execution.
+It provide the flow context.

+	    dflow.setExceptionHandler(new ExceptionHandler<TestContext>(){
+	        @Override
+	        public TaskTransition handleTaskException(TestContext context, Throwable ex) {
+	            System.err.printf("Flow failed due to %s\n", ex.getMessage());
+	            return TaskTransition.Fail;
+	        }
+	    });

 ## Usage